hapax/hapax.github.io/assets/reality.md

 curiosity to wonder about the answer.
 I'll give an example.
 For two thousand years, we had it figured out.
-We knew why some things fell to the ground, and why some things floated off in the air, thanks to the Greek philosopher Aristotle.
-He told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under our feet, the atmosphere is layered over it, and the fiery pinpricks of starlight revolve far above.
+We knew why some things fell to the ground, and why some things floated off into the air, thanks to the Greek philosopher Aristotle.
+He told us that different objects are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under our feet, the atmosphere is layered over the top of it, and the fiery pinpricks of starlight revolve far above.

 So, if I take a clod of earth, and let it go, Aristotle says it will